AAA Cycle: Align-Agree-Apply

 Phase 1: Align with the Need

-What Alignment Produces: A foundation of mutual understanding with stakeholder commitment, not just signatures but real buy-in from people who feel heard.
+Understand the problem space before making commitments.
+Build trust with stakeholders, surface constraints, and establish shared understanding of success.
+Alignment produces a foundation of mutual understanding with real stakeholder buy-in, not just signatures from people who feel heard.

 β†’ Phase 1: Align Guide